iva2k/ionic3-feathers/README.md

  * [ ] All new pages should be converted to lazy-loading modules (add file src/pages/XX/XX.module.ts, add ```import {IonicPage} from 'ionic-angular';``` and decorator ```@IonicPage()``` before @Component in src/pages/XX/XX.ts file, and change all usages of component XX to string 'XX', remove all imports of XX component).
  * [ ] All new components should be converted to lazy-loading modules (add file .../XX.module.ts, add import of XXComponentModule to each page module that uses it and remove all imports of XX component).
  * [ ] All new components should use ChangeDetectionStrategy.OnPush and invoke ChangeDetectorRef.markForCheck() on mutated data.
+ * [ ] All UI input fields should be annotated for correct keyboard domain (e.g. type="email", "password", "tel", "date", etc.)

 # TODO:

  * forgot password
  * Goolge/FB login?
- * [UX] Annotate input fields for keyboard domain (e.g. email, password, title->capitalize words, etc.)
  * [UX] Forms should have default button (Enter on keyboard, done on mobile pop up keyboard)
  * [UX] TodoDetailsPage form buttons are not activated upon load.